gu2rks/learnC-/stageOne/README.md

 # Stage One: Wellcome to C++ world
-In this stage, Im going to do some simple c++ programs.
-For instance
+In this stage, Im going to do some simple c++ programs
-    * if statement
-    * for/while

-## You can find all exersices here:
+## You can find all ADCENTURES here:
 * stepZero: try out if everything work :D

 * Adventure 1: Number of seconds